Inline skates: Wheel diameter and profile

 Most inline wheels are "medium-sized" with a "round" profile, since skaters often tilt their skates rather than always keeping them fully upright.
 Many techniques involve edging, or skating on the wheel sides, which requires a consistent contact surface at various angles.
 (Note: Inline skating adopts the terms "outside edge" and "inside edge" from ice skating, even though inline wheels lack the sharp dual edges of ice blades.
 The outside edge refers to the side of the wheel facing away from the skater's body, while the inside edge is the side facing inward.)
 Round profiles support this, even if the contact area is smaller than that of flat wheels.
-Hokey and freestyle slalom skates often use round-profile wheels up to 80 mm in diameter.
+Hockey and freestyle slalom skates often use round-profile wheels up to 80 mm in diameter.